-With diabetes, your body can be resistant to the effects of insulin — or — you may not be producing enough insulin.
+With diabetes, your body can be resistant to the effects of insulin — or — you may not produce enough insulin.

 Just as there are multiple ways to have high blood glucose levels, there are multiple genetic variants that cause increased susceptibility to diabetes.

 By knowing which genetic variants you carry, you can know which pathways are likely to be causing your high blood glucose levels.
 This can help you personalize your approach to either managing or reversing your type 2 diabetes.

 If you don’t have diabetes, understanding your genetic susceptibility can help you target the right pathways for preventing elevated blood glucose levels.
 If you know where your genetic weakness lies, you can target that pathway to get the most benefit.

 Let’s start with a gene that has nothing to do with what you eat, but rather the diabetic risk is due to when you eat.